Dear Rock Creek Women Who Pine,

 Coincidentally, or maybe not, life has been easy for the last few days around here, and whenever it gets good, I don’t feel the pain that normally puts me on my knees.

 So when I sat down by Lisa at church, and she asked me how I was doing, I said, “Welp, I’m in a shit-hole and I can’t get out.”
 She squeezed my hand.
-I was grateful not to see her eyebrow raise.
+I was grateful not to see her raise an eyebrow.
 I didn’t deserve her acceptance, and the relief of it pierced me.

 I can’t tell you how many words during the service seemed to speak just to me.
 Lisa pointed to the next song, ‘Come All Ye Pining, Hungry, Poor,’ (yes, that was it exactly) with such a tender and understanding face, the tears I haven’t been able to find slid down my cheeks.